 Financial Instruments.
 Financial instruments consist primarily of cash and cash equivalents, accounts payable, deferred course expenses, accrued expenses, deferred revenue, and debt.
 U.S. GAAP requires the disclosure of the fair value of financial instruments, including assets and liabilities recognized in the balance sheets.
-Management believes the carrying value of its financial instruments approximates their fair value either to the length of maturity interest rates that approximate prevailing market rates.
+Management believes the carrying value of its financial instruments approximates their fair value either due to the length of maturity of these instruments or due to interest rates that approximate prevailing market rates.

-Note 15-Segment Information
+Note 15- Segment Information